How to Fix Sagging Couch Cushions (Easy Step-by-Step Guide)

 This helps redistribute weight and can fix mild sagging.

-If your cushions have a zipper, you can open them and add more padding.
+If your cushions have a zipper, open them and add more padding to restore shape and comfort.

 You can add: